KieraConway/CSC786/README.md

 > Speaking
 >
-> Prepare and deliver an oral presentation detailing the technical implementation and<br>
+> Prepare and deliver an oral presentation detailing the complete course development and<br>
-> reproduction process from Homework 4.
-Discuss the implementation, results, challenges,<br>
+> recordings from Homework 4.
+Discuss the remaining lectures, supplementary materials, visual<br>
-> insights, and relevance to security or AI research areas.
-Reflect on the process and its<br>
+> aids, educational standards, and potential future improvements.
+Reflect on the overall course<br>
-> practical application.
-Utilize visual aids to support your presentation.
+> development process and its relevance to teaching and training activities.
+Utilize visual aids to<br>
+> support your presentation.<br>
 >
 > <sub><i> An upload link will be provided for submission</i></sub>
 <br><br>

 - [ ] <b> Due 12/08/23 &emsp;|&emsp; Final Deliverable<br> </b>

-> Submit the final replication project, including all code, tools, datasets, and a <br>
+> Submit the complete set of course recordings, including all lectures, supplementary materials,<br>
-> comprehensive report detailing the replication process, results, challenges, and <br>
-> insights.
-Include a reflection on the relevance and application of the replicated<br>
-> discovery.<br>
+> visual aids, and any additional resources.
+Ensure that the course is well-structured, engaging,<br>
+> and adheres to high educational standards.<br>
 <br><br>

 [View Grading Rubric](https://github.com/KieraConway/CSC786/blob/main/Project%20Resources/README.md)